 - Day in the life (behind the scenes of the photographers day)

-Going back to consistency, you are able to provide content for your page from these topics and measure back the performance to decide which content to post more of based on what your audience or the TikTok algorithm responds well to.
+Going back to consistency, putting the content buckets to the test to measure the performance of each will help you decide which content to post more of based on what your audience or the TikTok algorithm responds well to.

 Engaging with the community can be a very beneficial way to organically grow your followers and increase visibility on the platform.
 There are multiple ways to do this, such as liking, commenting, and even reposting another account’s TikTok, taking advantage of the duet feature, which is a direct reply to the original TikTok with your video, and even re-creating videos from other users or jumping on trends that make sense with your brand.

-Find communities and accounts that inspire you, or who’s content that you want to replicate.
+Find communities and accounts that inspire you, or whose content you want to leverage as inspiration.
 Starting with the For You Page (FYP), content that the algorithm already shows to you could be a clear indicator of the content you already like or engage with.

-Search for keywords relating to your interests or brand, and filter your results by the time posted either being this year or up to this week.
-Accounts or videos that you find based off these searches are actively being consumed and engaged with on the platform already, and you can see what is already working.
+Search for keywords relating to your interests or brand, and filter your results by the time posted to this year or up to this week.
+Accounts or videos that you find through these searches are actively being consumed and engaged with on the platform already, and you can see what is already working.

-Sometimes, it can be easy to just focus on producing the content, which is fine, but actually talking to the community and commenting back is valuable, showing there is an actual entity behind the videos.
-It gives your profile visibility and is great for strategic alignment with content being posted When posting a video, especially if it pops off/goes viral, replying back to comments or questions are a great way to get to know the pulse of your community.
+Sometimes, it can be easy to just focus on producing the content — but responding to the community and commenting back is valuable, showing there is an actual entity behind the videos.
+It gives your profile visibility and is great for strategic alignment with the content being posted.
+When posting a video, especially if it goes viral, replying back to comments or questions is a great way to get the pulse on your community.
 Remember that your comments should have value and drive trust when engaging with relevant accounts or other creators.

 Sometimes, there are even opportunities to reply to comments with TikTok videos as well, sparking engagement, questions, and an expected follow-up to a question that other users will seek out on your profile or comment section to watch, thus gaining even more engagement followers.

-Dueting with existing TikToks, whether it be a dance, answering their question, or trying your version of their video, it can be a fun way for the audience to connect the dots with you and another account, and might even gain you followers from that creator you dueted with if your video is in a similar vein or genre.
-Duets are the same as regular TikToks and will show up on the For You Page to those that are already following the creator dueted, or relating to the topic, and getting more eyes on your video/profile.
+Dueting existing TikToks, whether it’s a dance, answering the question, or trying your version of the video, it can be a fun way for the audience to connect the dots with you and another account, and might even gain you followers from that creator you dueted if your video delivers additional value.

 This may be obvious advice, but use hashtags to slot your videos into niches, or hashtags, that will be shown to people interested in that hashtag organically or through search.
 Depending on the content of the video, use hashtags to describe it and allow people to quickly find it.

-Start off with the most popular hashtags that are trending at the time (TikTok will show you the statistics of how many people are using it), then follow with more niche hashtags that will make your video stand out.
+Start off with 1-2 of the most popular hashtags (or high-volume keywords) that are trending at the time (TikTok will show you the statistics of how many people are using them), then follow with 2-3 niche hashtags (or long-tail keywords) that will make your video stand out.

 Optimize your hashtags by testing them on different videos to see which of them perform better to determine top-performing sets.

-Also, a good way of finding relevant hashtags is by searching them on TikTok and sorting through the hashtags results it gives you.
-It will show how many views each individual hashtag has, so you can decide to stick with hashtags you are currently using or switch it up and try some new ones.
+A good way of finding relevant hashtags is by searching them on TikTok and sorting through the hashtag results it gives you.
+The platform will show how many views each individual hashtag has, so you can decide to stick with hashtags you are currently using or switch it up and try some new ones.

-Hop on a trend (If it makes sense)
+Hop on a trend or an ongoing discourse (if it makes sense)

 Trending topics, videos, and audio are the heart of TikTok virality and discoverability.
-Talking about popular topics or events at the same time they are happening helps you contribute to the conversation and will more likely net you with people looking at you and following for more of that content.
+Joining a conversation on a widely discussed topic early or in the heat of the discussion helps you contribute to the conversation and will more likely net you with people looking at you and following for more of that content.
 If there is a popular Marvel movie releasing in theaters, it would make sense to make videos around that movie’s release because people are going to be searching for it at the same time.

 Re-creating or responding to popular videos that are created can net people watching or responding to your trying to do that trend.
 Back in October 2020, Nathan Apodaca created a viral video of him skateboarding downhill and drinking a bottle of Ocean Spray Cranberry Juice while the tune of Fleetwood Mac’s “Dreams.”
 Ocean spray quickly took advantage of the free press, and leaned into the virality of this video, recognizing Apodaca’s video and promoting it themselves.
 Meanwhile, thousands of TikTok users quickly rushed to the store to buy that same cranberry juice to either re-create that video or just enjoy the moment that was happening.